 • a custodial Roth IRA (your parent or guardian invests on your behalf; when you withdraw in retirement, those withdrawals are tax-free)

-For teenagers who have an interest in selecting individual stocks, ETFs, or mutual funds, consider opening a free custodial account from InteractiveBrokers or one of the other top investing apps for teens.
+For teenagers who have an interest in selecting individual stocks, ETFs, or mutual funds, consider opening a free custodial account from E*Trade or one of the other top investing apps for teens.
 The best stock apps will be loaded with features, and some will even provide instant sign-up bonuses.

 Related: How Old Do You Have to Be to Buy Stocks?